-- (a) have and disclose a whistleblower policy; and - (b) ensure that the board and or a committee of the board is informed of any material incidents reported under that policy.
+- 3.3 A listed entity should: - (a) have and disclose a whistleblower policy; and - (b) ensure that the board and or a committee of the board is informed of any material incidents reported under that policy.

 The Company has adopted a Whistleblower Policy which encourages the reporting of any suspected unethical, illegal, fraudulent or undesirable conduct involving the Company's businesses, and specifies the processes and protections available to those reporting.
 The Whistleblower Policy has been prepared on the basis of ASIC Regulatory Guide 270 and section 1317AI of the Corporations Act and is consistent with the ASX Recommendations.